 Possible conflict: When more than one person makes business decisions, there is an opportunity for differences of opinion that can lead to conflict.
 Partners may also develop resentment if they feel one person is not contributing their share.

-Hard sell: A partner cannot sell the business without the consent of all the other partners, which can create an impasse if one of the owners is ready to leave.
+Hard sell: A business partner cannot sell the business without the consent of all the other partners, which can create an impasse if one of the owners is ready to leave.

-Risk of instability: Without a plan, the death, illness, or retirement of one partner can jeopardize the future of the business.
+Risk of instability: Without a plan, the death, illness, or retirement of one company partner can jeopardize the future of the business.

 However, what the shareholder loses influence in the company, is compensated by the fact that the shareholders are not responsible for the activities of the company; they can lose or make money from the business, but they cannot be held responsible for the illegal actions of the company or its partners.